NebojsaMarjanovic/NebojsaMarjanovic/README.md

 Currently, **I work as a Software Developer in global fintech company**.

-I love to read books and listen to music.
+I love to watch basketball and quizzes.

 - 💻 This folder has stuff from my studies and work.
 Cool projects included here:
   - **RealEstatePriceForecaster** - Full-stack application dedicated to forecasting and estimating real estate prices.